-It has become apparent that particulate matter and nitrogen dioxide generated by a variety of sources has a significant adverse effect on the health of those who are regularly exposed.
+Research and evidence has shown that particulate matter and nitrogen dioxide generated by a variety of sources has a significant adverse effect on the health of those who are regularly exposed.
 A proportion of these pollutants are generated by transport.
-Reduction in exposure of Barnsley residents could result in significant health benefits.
+Reduction in exposure to these pollutants could result in significant health benefits for Barnsley residents